Legacy Systems VS Modern Embedded Analytics

 What to Look For in a Modern Analytics Platform

-There are several questions to ask when choosing an embedded analytics vendor including is the application built on modern architecture and was the solution purpose-built for the embedded scenario.
-Knowing the answers to these questions will help you figure out whether it’s worth investing in a given vendor or not.
+There are several questions to ask when choosing an embedded analytics vendor including is the application is built on modern architecture and was the solution purpose-built for the embedded scenario.
+Knowing the answers to these questions will help you determine whether it’s worth investing in a given vendor.

 That is, however, not everything you need to look for.
 The list of embedded analytics features available is also of significant importance.
 The features and functionalities that the solution offers are the tools that will help you create a data-driven culture and get ahead of the competition.

 Modern analytics platforms are modern for a reason, so make sure to look for native advanced analytics capabilities, native SDKs that utilize the specific features of each platform and provide a superior user experience, and robust APIs for dashboard rendering, dashboard creation, deep linking in dashboards and custom UI for data source acquisition.

 How Can Reveal Embedded Analytics Help Your Business